Chicopee police surprise children with Santa and toys

 There was pure joy and excitement this morning as Chicopee police escorted Santa around the city.

-No one expected Santa to stop by so early, but he told them he had some extra toys that didn’t fit on his sleigh for tonight.
+No one expected Santa to stop by so early, but he told them he had some extra toys that didn’t fit on his sleigh for Tuesday night.
 Dozens of children ran up to the Chicopee police truck eager to meet Santa, and get some toys.

 For Nyah and Iliany, Santa’s visit was extra special because he actually turned around when he found out they had just missed him!